 Asphalt condition (new)

-The new scoring model limits the compounding effect of multiple distress types detected on the same road section.
+The scoring model limits the compounding effect of multiple distress types detected on the same road section.

 The curves below show the compounding effect when the system has detected two or more distress types in the same location, with equal distress-specific deduct values.